StudentLoans999/terraform-beginner-bootcamp-2023/journal/week0.md

 ### Shebang Considerations

-A Shebang (pronounced Sha-bang) tells the bash script what program that will interpret the script. rg. `#!/bin/bash`
+A Shebang (pronounced Sha-bang) tells the bash script what program will interpret the script. rg. `#!/bin/bash`

 ChatGPT recommended this format for bash: `#!/usr/bin/env bash`